run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 There are two alternatives for installing NVIDIA prerequisites:

-1. Use the _NVIDIA GPU Operator on Kubernetes_.
-To install the NVIDIA GPU Operator use the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank}.
-2. Install the _NVIDIA CUDA Toolkit_ and _NVIDIA Docker_ on __each node with GPUs__.
+1. Install the _NVIDIA CUDA Toolkit_ and _NVIDIA Docker_ on __each node with GPUs__.
 See [NVIDIA Drivers installation](nvidia.md) for details.
+2. Install the _NVIDIA GPU Operator on Kubernetes_ once.
+To install, use the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank}.
+Note that the document contains a separate section in the case where the NVIDIA CUDA Toolkit is already installed on the nodes.

 !!!
 Important
-    * The options are mutually exclusive.
-If the NVIDIA CUDA toolkit is installed, you will not be able to install the NVIDIA GPU Operator.
     * If you are using [DGX OS](https://docs.nvidia.com/dgx/index.html){target=_blank} then NVIDIA prerequisites are already installed and you may skip to the next step.
     * The combination of _NVIDIA A100 hardware_ and the _CoreOS operating system_ (which is popular when using OpenShift) will only work with option 1: the GPU Operator version 1.8 or higher.